Installing the Marketplace extension

 adopilot.dev.

-What the extension doesn't change
+What the extension doesn't configure

 - All configuration — repository selection, branch filters, exclusion patterns, plan and billing — stays at